 How Much Do Eaton Fire Lawyers Cost?

 We are contingency fee lawyers.
-This means that we offer free consultations and will not charge you any fee to handle your Eaton Fire claim until and unless we recover financial compensation from SCE on your behalf.
+This means that we will not charge you any fee to handle your Eaton Fire claim until and unless we recover financial compensation from SCE on your behalf.
 You won’t owe us any money out of your own pocket since our only fee is a percentage of any compensation we recover for you.

 What Can I Expect in a Lawsuit Against SCE?